seed-rs/seed-rs.org/crate/guides/0.6.0/routing.md

     pub title: Option<String>,
 }
 ```
-`path` contains the path heirarchy from top to bottom.
+`path` contains the path hierarchy from top to bottom.
 For example, the `changelog` page above's path
 is `vec![String::from("changelog")]`, representing `/changelog/`, and guide page 3's is
 `vec![String::from("guide"), 3.to_string()]`, representing `/guide/3/`.
 It's likely all you'll need.
 The other three properties aren't as common; `hash` describes text after a `#`; `search` describes